wushuaibuaa/emacscompanywords/README.md

 You also can using (add-to-list 'company-backends 'company-en-words) in the .emacs after load to enable it in all mode.

-But, because this backend will make a lot of other backends cannot work, so it is not recommanded.
+But, because this backend will make a lot of other backends cannot work, so it is not recommended.

 ## Attached files